mz27Dev/mz27Dev/README.md

 I mostly work on - Python, Javascript, and C++.

-I also do some frontend design with tools like figmna and affinity.
+I also do some frontend design with tools like Figmna and Affinity.

 ## Tools & Technologies